ucsb-collaboratory/twitter/monitoring_events_twarc.md

 ![SEARCH](/assets/desantis_search.png)

 The filter command will finish before the search which will keep running until manually stopped.

-## Step 2

-Once we are finished running the search, we can work on combining the two JSONL.
+Once we are finished running the search, we can work on combining the two JSONLs.

-*could dehydrate and conbime ids*
-*or combine jsonl*

-## Step 3

-*use deduplicate to take out same tweets over and over*

-## Step 4
-*analyze combined dataset using twarc utilities*
+We will start by dehydrating the two collected datasets, then we will use the python program _ _ [here]() to combine them.

+    twarc dehydrate desantis_filter.jsonl

+    twarc dehydrate desantis_search.jsonl

+Now that we have one dataset, we can rehydrate and run _deduplicate.py_ to remove any overlap from the two datasets.

+    twarc hydrate desantis_fs.jsonl

+    python utils/deduplicate.py desantis_fs.jsonl > desantis.jsonl